wd5gnr/1802UNO/readme.md

 You can enter new bytes on one line:
     M 400=7A 7b 30 00;

+Note that there is a limit on line size (currently 31 characters).

 However, if you start a new line (you get a colon prompt), you will not be able to backspace past the current byte:

     M 400=